pbouzakis/spak/doc/testing.md

-# Testing yep-app components
+# Testing spak components

-If you're using the features `yep-app` has to offer, there are a couple additional steps you'll need to take in order to test your yep-app component:
+If you're using the features `spak` has to offer, there are a couple additional steps you'll need to take in order to test your `spak` component:

 ### Make sure your tests support Babel